 “The average person doesn’t know what we do, they don’t know how hard we worked to get there, and when we’re really good we make it look easy, but it ain’t easy,” he said.
 “It’s not easy taking mouth-breathers into a situation they got no business being in and taking them out the other side.”

-“There aren’t many professions that breed the intense camaraderie that raft guiding does,” said Whitehead, a 34-year-old raft guide who has been guiding for the past four years.
+“There aren’t many professions that breed the intense camaraderie that raft guiding does,” said Whitehead, a 34-year-old raft guide.

 It’s a feeling only a job that toes that line between life and death can give you.